raythompsonwebdev/mannering-storefront-child/readme.txt

 = Does this theme support any plugins? =

-mannering_music includes support for WooCommerce and for Infinite Scroll in Jetpack.
+mannering-woocommerce-child includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==